hwmhht/hht204806/Lesson-4-Perspective-projection.md

 # Homogeneous coordinates

 Okay, now it is the time for the black magic.
-Imagine that i add one column and one row to our transformation matrix (thus making it 3x3) and append one coordinate always equal to 1 to our vector to be transformed:
+Imagine that I add one column and one row to our transformation matrix (thus making it 3x3) and append one coordinate always equal to 1 to our vector to be transformed:

 ![](https://raw.githubusercontent.com/ssloy/tinyrenderer/gh-pages/img/04-perspective-projection/f09.png)